What is OKR (Objectives and Key Results)?

 The OKR Coach promotes and accompanies the process at company level.
 The Objectives and Key Results formulated in the company are summarised in a common OKR Backlog – sometimes also called OKR List – visible to all employees.
 It is the only prescribed artefact in the framework.

-The benefits of using OKR can be derived from the 6 principles for Objectives and Key Results:
+The benefits of the framework can be derived from 6 principles:

-• They focus an organisation on common impact objectives.
+• They focus an organisation on common impact goals.

-• They create transparency about all objectives of the organisation.
+• They create transparency about all the organisation’s goals.

 • They enable validatable experiments for change based on data.

-• They promote individual responsibility in the teams through self-organised team goals.
+• They promote personal responsibility in the teams through self-organised team goals.

 • They promote critical thinking throughout the organisation by consistently testing the effectiveness of decisions.